adfinis/ember-validated-form/tests/dummy/app/templates/docs/migration-v6.md

 As you can see above, the values in the section `defaults` changed as well.
 Previously the value was just the name of the component used as default, since v6 this needs to be an importable path (which allows static analysis).

+## Removed deprecations

+The `includeBlank` argument for validated inputs has been removed in favor of `prompt`.